DIY – Host Your Own *Sweet* Wine And Paint!

 When Picking Paints – Go Light and Bright

-Stay away from naturally dark or earthy colors, and try a select colors that naturally evoke positive feelings.
+Stay away from naturally dark or earthy colors, and try to select colors that naturally evoke positive feelings.

 Good suggestions are yellows, greens, blues, violets, and reds.
 It’s fine to have a little of everything, but the more ‘happy’ colors you have available, the better.